pwaller/docker-show-context/README.md

   overhead.

-* At this moment, only running with the build context root as the current working directory works, with a dockerfile named `Dockerfile`.
-Pull requests welcome to fix this, so long as the existing default behaviour is preserved.
+* At this moment, only running with the build context root as the current working directory is supported, with a dockerfile named `Dockerfile`.
+  Pull requests welcome to add parameters, so long as the existing default behaviour is preserved.

 # How can I use this to make building faster?